Explore wonderful nature & science centers with your kids in Boston & Cambridge

 A breathtaking look at the vivid colors of nature & history

-Don’t leave Boston without exploring the 16 galleries in this family-friendly museum displaying some 500 taxidermy animals -- elephant, rhino, hippo, tigers, bison, even a 15-foot tall giraffe-- not to mention huge whale skeletons.
-Dinosaurs include the skull of one of the first Triceratops ever discovered, Plateosaurus and more.
+Don’t leave Boston without exploring the 16 galleries in this family-friendly museum displaying 500 taxidermy animals -- elephant, rhino, hippo, tiger, bison, even a 15-foot giraffe -- not to mention huge whale skeletons.
+Dinosaurs include the skull of one of the first Triceratops ever discovered.
 Don’t miss the Pteranodon and the world’s only mounted skeleton of the 42 ft.-long Kronosaurus.
 Explore a timeline of Earth’s history, and admire 3,000 rare minerals, meteorites, and gemstones.
-New and changing multi-media exhibitions-- Microbial Life, Marine Life, New England Forests-- showcase cutting-edge research.
-Harvard’s most-visited museum is an easy 8-minute walk across the historic campus from Harvard Square T. See website for directions and info on pre-reserving paid parking in advance.
+New and changing multi-media exhibitions showcase cutting-edge research.
+Harvard’s most-visited museum is an easy 8-minute walk across the historic campus from Harvard Square’s shops, restaurants and T stop.
 The museum is connected to Harvard’s Peabody Museum, and one admission fee covers both museums.

 Stony Brook Reservation